zachmccabe/briars/lessons-learned.md

 - Keep the workflow simple.
 - Rely on the routine and workflow when mental bandwidth is limited.

 Photos are shot as JPG, cropped 1:1 in Photo Mechanic and uploaded to Dropbox before sharing via mobile phone.
 Any notes or captions are stored in TXT files alongside the images.
-There is no time for post-processing with a project like this.

 {% include page_nav.html %}